eblocha/cli-logging-utils/README.md

-# CLI Logging Utils
+# Pretty Log

-A collection of logging utilities for Python CLI applications.
+A collection of logging utilities to prettify logs in Python applications.

 ## Usage